CliMA/ClimaCoupler.jl/docs/design-doc/regridding/climacore_remap_notes.md

     - Spherical: [ClimaCoreTempestRemap](https://github.com/CliMA/ClimaCore.jl/tree/main/lib/ClimaCoreTempestRemap)
         - this helps write and read files formatted in TempestRemap format
         - we use the TempestRemap_jll helper to call TempestRemap directly from Julia to generate the mapping weights from source and target meshes, and the map application can be done within the ClimaCoupler
-        - Links:
+        - Useful links:
             - [TempestRemap](https://github.com/ClimateGlobalChange/tempestremap) repo
             - [TempestRemap_jll](https://github.com/JuliaPackaging/Yggdrasil/tree/master/T/TempestRemap) - package that automatically configures TempestRemap and allows calls directly from Julia
-            - [our notes](tempestremap_notes.md) on Tempest summarizing relevant info
+            - [notes](tempestremap_notes.md) on Tempest summarizing relevant info and our implementation details

+# Bilinear / bicubic regridding

-# Plan
+# Divergence-free regridding
-- Cartesian [Ben,Valeria,Lenka-Jan/Feb]
-    - test for vector regridding
-    - implement in sea breeze TC
-- Spherical [Lenka,Valeria,Ben-Jan/Feb]
-    - do matrix multiply in CC
-    - extend to vector regridding
-    - implement in HS TC
-    - prototype julia version [long-term]